Page Speed Optimization:

 Another way to speed up the site is to compress the images that are used on the website.
 It is an easy and quick way to optimize page speed, and you can find a plethora of free tools on the internet.

-If the website is taking quite a long time to thoroughly display the content on a particular page, then viewers are more likely to close it and jump on to the next option.
+If the website is taking a long time to load and display the content of your website, then users are more likely to close it and jump on to the next option.
 Thus, increasing the bounce rate of the page, and this is the least anyone would want.
-You should think about optimizing the page speed to get your website ready to rank in different search engine results organically.
+This is why it's important to optimize your website page speed to satisfy your audience and search engines as well.